art-from-the-machine/Mantella/README.md

 Create an account with OpenRouter.
 Go to the "Keys" tab and generate a new key, saving its value to MantellaSoftware/GPT_SECRET_KEY.txt.
 Do not share this secret key with anyone.
 In MantellaSoftware/config.ini, set `model` to a model from the list [here](https://openrouter.ai/docs#models) (eg `meta-llama/llama-2-70b-chat`).
 Set `alternative_openai_api_base` to "https://openrouter.ai/api/v1" (without quotes).

 ### text-generation-webui (Free Local Models)
-Install text-generation-webui from [here](https://github.com/oobabooga/text-generation-webui.
-Place a local model into the text-generation-webui\models folder (to get started, you can download `llama-2-7b-chat.ggmlv3.q4_K_S.bin` from here: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main).
+Install text-generation-webui from [here](https://github.com/oobabooga/text-generation-webui).
+Place a local model into the `text-generation-webui\models folder` (to get started, you can download `llama-2-7b-chat.ggmlv3.q4_K_S.bin` from [here](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/tree/main)).
 Paste the text "--extensions openai --auto-launch" into the installed folder's CMD_FLAGS.txt file.
 Start text-generation-webui and wait for the UI to open in your web browser.
 Navigate to the "Model" tab, select your model from the drop-down list, and click "Load".
 In your `MantellaSoftware/config.ini` file, set `alternative_openai_api_base` to "http://127.0.0.1:5001/v1" (without quotes).
 Just to note, you need to make sure text-generation-webui is running when running Mantella!

 ### Other Services
 Mantella has the ability to support other language model services, although these services do need to support outputs in the OpenAI format (like text-generation-webui does via the "--extensions openai" option above).